zac7777/Entropy/Entropy/Classes/Witch.md

 *Focus into Item:* 3 AP, you may cast spells using an equipped Conduit's bonuses even if it is not a "Conduit" spell until end of turn.

-*Transport Lair:* 6 AP, you summon a personal field of arcane comfort of 10m in diameter at your location, objects can be stored here, rituals prepared and then moved.
+*Transport Lair:* 6 AP, you summon a personal, circular field of arcane comfort of 10m in diameter at your location, objects can be stored here, rituals prepared and then moved.
 The lair always exists in physical space and time, and conscious beings teleported this way will be stunned if done so during combat.
 This action is incredibly loud and bright, all creatures within 200m will gain awareness of you.
+Any unequipped/stored objects within 10m of you will be teleported to the last location of your lair, and conscious beings will be pushed to the exterior of the circle.

 #### Level 2: